Chart Color Schemes

 Housing

-Narwee displays a diverse mix of dwelling types
+Narwee displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-Narwee's dwelling structures, as per the latest Census evaluation, consisted of 50.4% houses and 49.6% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
-Home ownership in Narwee stood at 26.9%, with mortgaged dwellings at 27.9% and rented ones at 45.2%.
-The median monthly mortgage repayment was $2,166, while the median weekly rent was $354.
-Nationally, Narwee's mortgage repayments were significantly higher than the Australian average of $1,863, but rents were lower than the national figure of $375.
+Dwelling structure in Narwee, as evaluated at the latest Census held on 28 August 2016, comprised 50.4% houses and 49.6% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Sydney metro's 55.9% houses and 44.1% other dwellings.
+Home ownership in Narwee was at 26.9%, with mortgaged dwellings at 27.9% and rented dwellings at 45.2%.
+The median monthly mortgage repayment in the area, as of the 2016 Census, was $2,166, while the median weekly rent figure was recorded at $354.
+Nationally, Narwee's mortgage repayments were significantly higher than the Australian average of $1,863, as per the ABS data from June 2021, while rents were less than the national figure of $375 for the same period.

 Frequently Asked Questions - Housing